Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

    - Atronach: Your Magicka is increased by 200, and you have a 20% chance to absorb the Magicka from incoming spells.
 However, You can not regenerate Magicka in combat and potions that fortify or restore Magicka are half as effective.
    - Lady: Your Health, Magicka and Stamina are increased by 25.
 When you fall below half Health, Magicka, or Stamina, you gain 50% extra Health, Magicka, or Stamina Regeneration.
    - Lord: Upon receiving a melee hit your melee attacks restore Health for 5 seconds.
 However, your Fire and Poison Resistance is reduced by 25%.
-   - Lover: Your Stamina regenerates twice as fast, but you take 25% extra damage while power attacking or drawing a bow.
+   - Lover: Your Stamina regenerates twice as fast, but you take 20% extra attack damage while power attacking or drawing a bow.
    - Mage: Your Magicka is increased by 50, and your spells and enchantments cost 10% less.
    - Ritual: You can summon or reanimate one additional minion, but your summoning and reanimation spells last half as long.
    - Serpent: Your Poison Resistance is increased by 50%, your potions last 50% longer, and your poisons last for 50% more hits.